libigl/libigl.github.io/docs/website.md

 separate from the main libigl repository.
 You can edit directly pages of the website and create an associated pull requests on github.
 For more substantial changes, you may want to preview your changes to the website before committing them.
-The instructions bellow explain how to *preview* or *deploy* the website on github.
+The instructions bellow explain how to *preview* the website on your local machine.

 ### Prerequisites